-A minimum of 2 hours of fun and effective physical activity is a must each week in schools August 26, 2013Posted by christinefjohnston in Directions in Education, Education Policy and Politics, Primary Education, Teacher and Adult Education.
+A minimum of 2 hours of fun and effective physical activity is a must each week in schools August 26, 2013Posted by christinefjohnston in Directions in Education, Education Policy and Politics, Primary Education, Teacher, Adult and Higher Education.

 Tags: curriculum, health and physical education, teacher education

 I listen to stories all the time about terrible experiences people have had with physical education (PE) at school.
 The stories mainly feature: dreaded laps of the oval or standing in lines waiting to have a turn with sporting equipment, as well as the pressure of performing skills while everyone is watching, and feeling totally uncoordinated and humiliated.

 Negative experiences in PE during school can result in a total dislike and avoidance of physical activity that is often carried through life.
 Physical inactivity contributes to the deaths of over 13,000 Australians annually and results in more than $1.5 billion in direct health care costs each year (NSW PA Audit, 2012).
 Parents and carers need to take some responsibility but as educators we also must play our part in contributing to a happier, healthier Australia.

 Schools play a key role in providing positive opportunities for children to participate in physical activity.
 A report into the physical activity of NSW government primary students found just 30% of schools are mandating the two hours of planned physical activity each week (NSW PA Audit, 2012).

 The ideal scenario to ensure all children participate in the required physical activity is to provide quality education in PE through the use of a specialised PE teacher, something I discussed a couple of years ago in a previous blog post.